-The PGDE General Primary (5-11) course at MAITT is offered in collaboration with LJMU.
+The PGDE General Primary with PE specialism (5-11) course at MAITT is offered in collaboration with LJMU.
 It is taught by experienced and friendly staff who have been successful teachers and continue to maintain strong links with schools.
 You will join a community of students at IM Marsh campus for University – based sessions, which begin with a Summer School during the last week of August 2020.

 Our trainee teachers usually spend Monday at University and receive subject knowledge and professional study sessions on Friday at MAITT’s training centre.
 The other 3 days are based in school.
 As the programme progresses the amount of time spent in school increases, with up to 80% teaching commitment.
 Throughout the year students return to University for additional full training weeks, however, the majority of time (at least 120 days) is spent developing teaching skills in one of our partnership schools.